I am lost and need a sense of true North. A focal point, a direction, a ‘something’ to aid my progress out of the fog.

 It’s not so much that the client is unable to grasp the info, as he or she is easily discouraged, based on a fund of previous negative experiences in school.
 C. Scott McMillin

-Do you have a compass for the brain?
+Do you have a compass for your brain?

 I have a handy-dandy little notebook (apologies to Blues Clues fans).
 It is small enough to fit in my back pocket and easy enough to pull out when I need a sense of direction.